SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 paymentSession.makeNativePaymentAttempt(with: .swish(msisdn: "+46739000001"))
 ```

+When requesting local start, the SDK will automatically launch the Swish app on
+the local device.
+If an error occurred when starting the app, the SDK will call
+the `sdkProblemOccurred(problem:)` delegate method, and provide the
+`SwedbankPaySDK.PaymentSessionProblem.clientAppLaunchFailed` problem as
+parameter.

 ## Problem handling

 There are two categories of problems that can occur during a payment session,